Bloxdy/code-api/README.md

  *
  * @param {BlockName} blockName
  * @param {boolean} [allowInvalidBlock] - Don't throw an error if the block name is invalid.
+ * Defaults false.
+If true and name is invalid, returns null.
  * @returns {PNull<number>}
  */
 blockNameToBlockId(blockName, allowInvalidBlock)